dev-academy-programme/plug-resources/student-guide/free-money.md

 ## Blockchain

 Unsurprisingly, this exercise is designed around Blockchain technology.
-Blockchain tech is awesome and has plenty of unfufilled potential, but it can also come across as a very large, sometimes scary, piece of work.
+Blockchain tech is awesome and has plenty of unfulfilled potential, but it can also come across as a very large, sometimes scary, piece of work.

 We don't want it to be scary for you, so we recommend reading up on our resources about [Blockchain](../segments/crypto/blockchain.md).
 These resources can be quite reading intensive and mostly describe concepts rather than code, so you should skim read the material and bookmark anything that sticks out to you as interesting/confusing to come back to later.